Spay and Neuter Program

 Low-Income Vouchers

-A low-income voucher is for families who have a household income of less than $25,000 a year.
+A low-income voucher is for families who have a household income of less than $30,000 a year.
 You must bring proof of your income when you come to purchase the voucher.
-We accept W-2 forms, food stamp card, Medicaid card or two paycheck stubs as proof.
-The cost for the low-income voucher is $35.00 for a heathy cat or dog, regardless of sex or age.
+We accept W-2 forms, food stamp cards, Medicaid cards, or two paycheck stubs as proof.
+The cost for the low-income voucher is $35.00 for a healthy cat or dog, regardless of sex or age.

 Participating Low-Income Voucher Veterinarians: